jaraoscar/isilnet-password-cracker/README.md

 ## ISILNet Password Cracker Tool v1.0
-Experimental *tool* based on `shell` scripting for obtaining passwords by brute force from *ISILNet* system users.
+Experimental *tool* based on `shell` scripting for obtaining passwords by brute force from **ISILNet** system users.
 Please read *FAQ* for better understanding.

 ![ISILNet Password Cracker Tool v1.0 Screenshot](https://cloud.githubusercontent.com/assets/11019675/6219521/a51b6aa4-b5f8-11e4-97e8-481f9172cae8.PNG)

 ### Notes
+Before doing anything, you must consider the following...

 - **The author does not take any responsibility** of what you could do with this tool, use it at your own risk.
-- **Everything is working fine until today *18/02/2015***.
+- **Everything is working fine until today 18/02/2015**.
 I point this out because if system modifies their security standards or a major change happens, script might not work and some analysis will be needed in order to make it work again.

+*Extra:*

 - For more brute forcing password styles in `shell`, you may find this [website](http://users.telenet.be/mydotcom/program/shell/bruteforce.htm) interesting.

 ### FAQ